MicrosoftDocs/sdk-api/sdk-api-src/content/combaseapi/nf-combaseapi-coregisterdevicecatalog.md

 ## -description

-Enables a downloaded DLL to register its device catalog interfaces within its running process so that the marshaling code will be able to marshal those interfaces.
+Enables a downloaded DLL to register its Media Foundation Transform (MFT) device catalog interfaces within its running process so that the marshaling code will be able to marshal those interfaces.

 ## -parameters